ohmediaorg/security-bundle/README.md

 ```

 Create a higher priority route for `user_profile` that will display a custom
 form for this user type and otherwise forward to the `ProfileController`.
+Here
+you can utilize `OHMedia\SecurityBundle\Form\ProfileType` in a custom
+`MemberProfileType` form.

 ## User Type Permissions